philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 - CSS
 ---

-The problem with z-index is that almost nobody understand how it really works.
+The problem with z-index is that almost nobody understands how it really works.
 It's not complicated (quite the opposite), but it if you've never taken the time to read its specification, there are almost certainly crucial aspects about z-index that you're completely unaware of.

 Don't believe me?
 Well, see if you can solve this problem:

 ## The Problem

 In the following HTML you have three divs that each contain a single paragraph element.
 Each paragraph is absolutely positioned near the top left of the document, and they're overlapping so you can see which paragraph is stacked in front of which.
-Right now, the first paragraph (the red one) has a z-index of 1, so it's stacked on top.
+Right now, the first paragraph (the red one) has a z-index of `1`, so it's stacked on top.

 Here's the HTML and (simplified) CSS as well as a visual example: